article banner

 • the exception that finished a coroutine (more about this in the next chapter).

-invokeOnCompletion is called synchronously during cancellation, and we do not control the thread in which it will be running.
-It can be further customized with onCancelling3 and invokeImmediately4 parameters.
+invokeOnCompletion is called synchronously during cancellation, and we can't control the thread in which it will be running.
+It can be further customized with the onCancelling3 and invokeImmediately4 parameters.

-When a job is cancelled, all its children are also cancelled.
-So cancellation propagates down the hierarchy of coroutines.
-This is a very useful feature, as when you cancel a process, it also cancels all its subprocesses.
-This is a good practice, as it prevents memory leaks and frees resources.
+Cancellation propagates down the hierarchy of coroutines because when a job is cancelled, all its children are also cancelled.
+This is a very useful feature as when you cancel a process, it also cancels all its subprocesses.
+This is good practice as it prevents memory leaks and frees resources.

 import kotlinx.coroutines.* suspend fun main(): Unit = coroutineScope { var childJob: Job? = null val job = launch { launch { try { delay(1000) println("A") } finally { println("A finished") } } childJob = launch { try { delay(2000) println("B") } catch (e: CancellationException) { println("B cancelled") } } launch { delay(3000) println("C") }.invokeOnCompletion { println("C finished") } } delay(100) job.cancel() job.join() println("Cancelled successfully") println(childJob?.isCancelled) } // (0.1 sec) // (the below order might be different) // A finished // B cancelled // C finished // Cancelled successfully // true